 At the front of each building we have gardens which are watered naturally by the rain or by recycling our waste water.

-We have recently installed a small solar power system on top of our Administration Building.
+During construction of the Administration Building we installed a small solar power system.
 The power is sufficient to run our laptops, charge our phones, use a printer/scanner and to provide light when needed.
+This really did transform the operation of the school as it was the first time that we had any kind of electricity on site.

-We have also installed a much needed solar powered security light so that even if we do eventually have mains electricity at the school we will be able to keep our bills and use of grid electricity to a minimum.
+We also installed a much needed solar powered security light and a solar powered water pump so that even if we do eventually have mains electricity at the school we will be able to keep our bills and use of grid electricity to a minimum.

-All of the school meals are cooked on two specially made wood saving stoves.
+From the day the school opened all of the meals have been cooked on specially made wood saving stoves.
 Each one is heavily insulated with a top opening just large enough to house a large cooking pot.

 The stoves are fed by wood, which is often sourced from the trees which we have had to chop down to make way for our classrooms, and because no heat escapes from the sides of the pot, very little wood is required to cook each meal.